 Many practices have been polished for a very long time by lots of different professionals.
-By paying attention to these practices, you’re really listening to what those people have struggle to learn one day.
+By paying attention to these practices, you’re really listening to what those people have struggled to learn one day.

 Remember: valuable and constructive feedbacks are important for you company development.
-We are all likely to receive feedbacks at any moment, so we need to be prepared and provide a safe place where people can feel free and allowed to expose their opinions.
+We are all likely to receive feedback at any moment, so we need to be prepared and provide a safe place where people can feel free and allowed to expose their opinions.

 Learn more about the benefits in Shared inboxes.
 Download Drag’s “The Ultimate Guide to Transform your Business with Shared Inboxes”.
 We did it to create awareness in companies in what concerns increasing productivity by using online tools.
 Click on the button below:

 Drag is a shared inbox, inside Gmail, for teams to manage emails, tasks, helpdesk and more from one single place.
 Try Drag for free.